Royal Lao Armed Forces: Commando and infantry training centres

 In the midst of the 1971 reorganization, two dual commando/infantry training centres were set up by the Americans at the Phou Khao Khouay base, north of Vientiane and Seno near Savannakhet for the Royal Lao Army (RLA) new strike divisions; the teaching staff consisted of several Laotian graduates of the U.S. Special Forces (USSF) course at Fort Bragg, North Carolina, in the United States.
 A third one, the CIA-run PS 18 secret camp near Pakse in Champassak Province was used for two RLA brigades being raised in Military Region 4 (MR 4).

-Armour training centre
+Armour training centres

+The French military mission established early in 1952 at Pakse a Technical Training Centre (Centre de Formation Technique – CFT) to provide instruction to ANL armoured car crews, as the development of armoured reconnaissance squadrons was being considered.
 In December 1961, the Neutralists set up an Armoured Training Centre at Ban Phong Savang in Savannakhet Province, with the help of NVA instructors to train Neutralist personnel in PT-76 amphibious light tank tactics and maintenance, though it was later shut down by the Pathet Lao offensive of May 1964.